-You start getting results immediately you concentrate efforts in paying down your credit card balances.
+You start getting results immediately after you concentrate efforts on paying down your credit card balances.
 Your cash flow will increase, which means you’ll have more funds to tackle your other debts.

 An excellent way to start eliminating your credit card debt is, to begin with, the highest interest credit cards first.
 Reducing the principal means you’ll pay lesser interest.

 Consider getting a 0% APR credit card and transferring your credit card balances there.
-A 0% APR credit card allows you an interest-free period for about 6 to 24 months.
+A 0% APR credit card allows you an interest-free period of about 6 to 24 months.

 At the end of the interest-free period, you’ll then have to pay interest at a rate based on your credit history.
 This grace period relieves you of paying interest on your credit card and therefore makes it easier for you to pay off the principal.